Small Towns in Virginia

 With its wonderful music heritage — as the site of the 1927 Bristol Sessions, recognized as the “Big Bang of country music” — and its historic charm, Bristol is the perfect destination for music lovers and history buffs.

 And it will only get better with the opening of the Birthplace of Country Music Museum in August 2014.
 Bristol’s downtown offers live music every night in a variety of venues, along with many music events throughout the year.
 As a designated Arts & Entertainment District, Bristol is home to art galleries featuring local artists, live dance and theatrical performances, and numerous arts events.
 You can also find wonderful local dining spots that you won’t find anywhere else.
-From the Burger Bar, Brooklyn Grill and Eatz to Alfredo’s and Shang Hai, there’s something for every taste.
+From the Burger Bar and Brooklyn Grill to Eatz and Alfredo’s, there’s something for every taste.
 Stay the night at either The Bristol Hotel or The Sessions Hotel, both brand-new upscale accommodations with rooftop bars and fine dining restaurants.

 Damascus is a gateway to the 191,000-acre Mount Rogers National Recreation Area and Virginia’s highest peak.
 The Damascus Old Mill is a historic staple in the center of town.
 Located on the banks of Laurel Creek, the mill overlooks the grist mill waterfall, while ducks and geese float peacefully on the mill pond.
 It serves as an inn, restaurant and local watering hole.
 Damascus is for vacationers who are tired of sitting in traffic, waiting in long lines, and spending lots of money in crowded, hectic conditions.